 * Ask the Holy Spirit to soften the hearts of the Nogay Tatar towards Christians so that they will be receptive to the Gospel.

-* Ask the Lord to bring forth a triumphant Nogay Tatar church for the glory of His name!
+* Ask the Lord to bring forth a vigorous Nogay Tatar church for the glory of His name!

 |Profile Source: Bethany World Prayer Center|